Ngawangchoklay/Ngawangchoklay/README.md

 - 👋 Hi, I’m @Ngawangchoklay
 - 👀 I’m interested in designing and coding related projects.
-- 🌱 I’m currently learning BE in computer science.
+- 🌱 I’ve done BE in computer science.
 - 📫 How to reach me -choklay.n@gmail.com.

 <!---